 You have an important message to share during your press call.
 So, the last thing you need to be worried about is monitoring the call quality or moderating the Q&A session.

 This is why operator assisted conferencing can be a huge asset during your press calls.
 With an operator assisted call, you’re assigned a designated conference coordinator who will take care of all of those details—from greeting participants to providing necessary instructions—for you.
 Not only do operator assisted calls bring a certain sense of formality to your important call, but it also takes all of those pesky concerns off your plate so you can focus on what matters most: your announcement.

 TIP: What do you need to know to make the most of an operator assisted call?
 We’ve pulled together three must-know tips right here.

 4. Get an Attendee Report

 Ideally, your press call isn’t just an opportunity to share your organization’s news with the media, but also to forge a continued relationship with various journalists and reporters.
 However, here’s something to think about: How will you establish a relationship if you can’t remember who attended the call?
-This is another benefit of reserved conferencing.
+This is another benefit of operator assisted calls.
 Your conference coordinator will compile a list of all of the participants and send it to you, so you can reach back out and move forward—even after your press call is over.